tewidis/HPC/markdown/distributed_sort.md

 1. What is the communication time of a bitonic merge, assuming a block-distributed, binary-exchange scheme on a hypercube?
 2. (a + Bn/P) * log(P)
-    * Each process sends n/P words at each stange
+    * Each process sends n/P words at each stage
     * Communication only occurs in the first log(P) stages

 ## Bitonic Merge via Transposes